EasonC13/eason.phd/content/publication/Eason_WWW23/index.md

 ---
-title: 'Ergo--a programming language for Smart Legal Contracts'
+title: 'Conversion of Legal Agreements into Smart Legal Contracts using NLP'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Niall Roche
+  - Yuen-Hsien Tseng
   - Walter Hernandez
-  - admin
-  - Jérôme Siméon
+  - Jiangbo Shangguan
-  - Dan Selman
+  - Alastair Moore

 # Author notes (optional)
 # author_notes: